the stained glass guide {to diving in}

 • There are also some great Reddit feeds out there.

+And… since we’re on the topic of resources and inspiration, check out 15 stained-glass artists to follow now!
 When you’re new, it’s just smart to observe and glean wherever you can.
 Basically, I’d look at stained glass feeds all day if I could… {much to my family’s chagrin.}

 3. The Stained Glass Guide: The Basics of Stained Glass

 This is a post where I outline the entire process, share some great sources, and just really dive into the basics.
 This should give you a good idea, from tips and tricks to implementation and taking it all on.
 Planning, cutting, grinding, and foiling… we’ve got it all here.
-This is a great post to refer back to as a technical guide when I share the patterns I’ve cooked up.

 So, with those two major posts and points out of the way, I’d say it’s really all about doing your homework and then just diving in.
-The learning curve is huge and the process is really fun.
-You can dive in with some of my more basic patterns here:
+The learning curve is huge, and the process is really fun.
+I think I’m ready to learn about the next version when I can dedicate some time to it, and working with lead came.

 4. The Stained Glass Guide: Easy Patterns to Start